AMERIND: Facts & Clarifications

 AMERIND policyholders are provided with their own coverage limits and do not share limits with other tribes.
 When coverage is purchased through the TPIP pooled program, coverage limits are shared with multiple tribes within the TPIP pool.

 AMERIND maintains industry standards by entering into broker appointment agreements with licensed brokers.
 These agreements provide them with the appropriate access to AMERIND’s products and services to properly provide Tribal Nations with our pricing quotes for insurance coverage(s).
-The following brokers have not had such access to AMERIND since 2012 and will not in the foreseeable future have access to any AMERIND coverage or programs.
+The following brokers have not had access to AMERIND since 2012 and will not, in the foreseeable future, have access to any AMERIND coverage or programs.

 • Alliant Specialty